Agency DM Automation: 10+ Client Operations

 Problem: You set up an automation.
 Client later claims they never approved it.
 Conflict.

-Solution: Written approval required for every automation.
+The fix: Written approval required for every automation.
 Use Notion comments, email confirmations, or Asana task approvals.
 No exceptions.

 Mistake 2: Shared Template Library (No Version Control)